-The Deemed to Comply Solution set out in Table 2 is a simplified alternative to using the S3QM to size water quality treatment for single dwellings.
-Table 2 outlines the size of the raingarden needed based on lot size, roof area and tank size.
+The Deemed to Comply Solution that is set out in Table 2 the sizing table below is a simplified alternative to using the S3QM to size the water quality treatment.
+Table 2 that outlines the size of the raingarden needed based on lot size, roof area and tank size.
 Where a Stormwater Strategy or Drainage Plan has stipulated a Water Quality Target of 'Neutral or Beneficial Effect' Table 2 cannot be used.